 - Meeting with students at their primary schools.

-- Meeting with parents and students on Thursday 29th June at a special Parents’ Evening where tutors get to meet their tutees for the first time.
+- Meeting with parents and students in June at a special Parents’ Evening where tutors get to meet their tutees for the first time.
 This meeting is an important one in developing the close working relationship between tutor and students and parents/carers.

 - Inviting students into College in the Summer term to take part in an extensive programme of transition activities.
 These are planned to help students get to know their tutor; know other staff in the college; begin to understand what they will need for their daily life at the College; to be acquainted with other members of their Year Group.
 The dates for Transition Week will soon be confirmed.